yutannihilation/vdiffr/README.md

   cases) or on a case by case basis.
 When you validate a failed case, the old expected output is replaced by the new one.

+- Delete orphaned cases.
+During a refactoring of your unit tests, some visual expectations may be removed or renamed.
+This means that some unused figures will linger in the `tests/figs/` folder.
+These figures appear in the Shiny application under the category "Orphaned" and can be cleaned up from there.

 Both `manage_cases()` and `collect_cases()` take `package` as first argument, the path to your package sources.
 This argument has exactly the same semantics as in devtools.
 You can use vdiffr tools the same